NomburgLab/SAT2/README.md

 ![`poetry run .github/tmp/sat_codex.py aln_dali_attributes -h`](.github/img/aln_dali_attributes.png)

 # SAT aln_dali_to_pairwise_fastas
 This subcommand converts DALI alignments to individual pairwise FASTA files.
-For each alignment in the DALI output, a separate FASTA file is created with the naming pattern [query_id]xxx[target_id].fasta in the specified output directory.
+For each alignment in the DALI output, a separate FASTA file is created with the naming pattern [query_id]__[target_id].fasta in the specified output directory.

 Each FASTA file contains two sequences:
 1. The query sequence from the alignment (>query_id)
 2. The target sequence from the alignment (>target_id)

 If a structure key file is provided, DALI IDs will be converted to the corresponding structure names found in the key file.

+The `--skip_self` flag can be used to exclude self-alignments (where query and target are the same) from the output.

+This is especially useful for further processing of DALI alignments with tools that work with standard FASTA format.
 <!-- RICH-CODEX hide_command: true -->
 ![`poetry run .github/tmp/sat_codex.py aln_dali_to_pairwise_fastas -h`](.github/img/aln_dali_to_pairwise_fastas.png)